Coronavirus (COVID-19) Preparedness Information Learn More

 Room Accommodations and Amenities

 Mothers and babies stay together to promote bonding and breastfeeding.
-This is called "roomingin.”
+This is called "rooming in.”
 When mothers care for their babies in their room there is less crying, better bonding and better breast milk production.
-Our nurses assist by facilitating the care given which allow parents to feel confident in caring for their newborn before discharge.
+Studies show that mothers get more sleep with their baby in the room.
+Nurses assist by facilitating the care given which allow parents to feel confident in caring for their newborn before discharge.
 Your baby can learn to breastfeed faster and gain weight sooner.
-Studies show that mothers get more sleep with their baby in the room.

 It is important that during your hospital stay, you experience a quiet, healing environment.
 We realize that your new infant is awake during the night and you will require more time during the day to rest.
 It is our commitment to ensure that you get as much rest as needed.

 We have outlined specific interventions on our labor & delivery unit to help reduce the noise, and provide a restful and quiet environment.
 If you would like to participate in Quiet Time, just inform your visitors and nurse that you will be taking advantage of our Quiet Time from 2 – 4 pm.

 Skin-to-Skin care for mothers, fathers and babies is our way of providing exceptional care.
 Numerous research studies have shown the benefits of keeping babies on mother’s chest immediately after birth.
 Our goal will be to provide you time to bond with your infant.
 You can expect your baby to be dried at birth and placed skin-to-skin on your chest, covered with a warm blanket, hat and diaper.
 Your chest is the best place for your baby to transition to life.
 This special time will help your infant stay warmer, calmer, feed better and maintain their blood sugar.
 Mothers who keep their babies skin-to-skin have less bleeding.
 Skin-to-skin also encourages better milk production for breastfeeding moms.